What Is Heroin Withdrawal?

-Users begin experiencing withdrawal within twelve hours of their last heroin dose.
-Withdrawal from heroin may resemble those of prescription opioids.
-Because heroin leaves the user’s system faster than painkillers do, withdrawal comes about more quickly.
+Users begin experiencing withdrawal between 6 and 12 hours after their last Heroin dose.
+Withdrawal from Heroin may resemble that from prescription Opioids.
+Because Heroin leaves the user’s system faster than Painkillers do, withdrawal comes about more quickly.

 Withdrawal often feels like a horrible case of the flu.
 The worst pain and discomfort lasts a week — about as long as a bad flu — with withdrawal symptoms peaking during the second or third day.

 Paid Advertising.
 We may receive advertising fees if you follow links to the BetterHelp site.

 Get professional help from an online addiction and mental health counselor from BetterHelp.

 Start receiving support via phone, video, or live-chat.

 The length of withdrawal from Heroin depends on several factors.
 Some of the most important include: